-Editor’s note [Updated on September 18, 2020]: In accordance with GIG Logistics’ request following the decision to exercise its legal rights, the company has been removed from the finalists in the Logistics Category of the Awards.
+Editor’s note [Updated on September 18, 2020]: Following GIG Logistics’ request to exercise its legal rights, the company has been removed from the finalists in the Logistics Category of the Awards.

 On January 1, 2020, Techpoint Awards (Nigerian startup edition) was launched, as part of plans to mark the fifth-year anniversary of Techpoint Africa.